Bayesian optimization of atomic structures with prior probabilities from universal interatomic potentials: Method

-This repulsive potential is necessary because when \texttt{BEACON} generates random structures for relaxation on a surrogate energy surface, there is a risk of generating physically unrealistic configurations, such as atoms overlapping.
-Such configurations pose challenges for the MLPs, as they are not designed to accurately describe these unrealistic structures.
+We maintain the repulsive short ranged potential, $E_\mathrm{rep}$ in the prior because atomic configurations with small distances between the atoms pose challenges for the MLPs, as they are not designed to accurately describe these unrealistic structures.
 This challenge is particularly pronounced for MACE-MP-0 which may produce extremely negative or positive energy predictions, leading to erroneous identification of global minima or the creation of excessively high energy barriers within the surrogate energy landscape.
-We therefore also omit the $\mu_{\mathrm{MLP}}(\bm{x})$ in the prior when the minimum distance between the atoms are less than half the minimum covalent radii for the given elements in the atomic structure (i.e., $\text{min}(r)<0.5\text{min}(R)$).
+We therefore also omit the $E_{\mathrm{MLP}}(\bm{x})$ in the prior when the minimum distance between the atoms are less than half the covalent radius of the smallest element in the atomic structure (i.e., $\text{min}(r_{ij})<0.5\Tilde{R}_{min}$).
 The repulsive potential together with the omission of the MLP ensures that atoms in close proximity experience a repulsive force, facilitating a smooth transition towards more physically realistic configurations where the MLP can accurately predict the energy.